Tax Identification Number (TIN)

 - Preparer Taxpayer Identification Number (PTIN): A paid tax preparer must use a valid PTIN on all prepared returns.

-What Is the Purpose of a TIN?
+What is the purpose of a TIN?

 As a business owner, you’re required to have a TIN of your own and obtain TINs from other people for two main reasons: